 Hampe de bœuf/ Skirt Steak

-A long and thin cut that is found in the diaphragm muscles of the cow.
-It is also lean with many tough fibers and has even more intense beefy flavor than flank steak.
-It is the classic cut used in fajitas.
+A long and thin cut that is found in the diaphragm muscles of the steer.
+It has an intense beef flavor, more so than flank steak.
+It is the classic cut used in fajitas or stir fry.

 Porterhouse / T-Bone